 Strangely, for the first time since Malvina met the dragon-priest, he answered her clearly.
 "Of course."
 He said, and to the woman's great amusement, she thought she detected a hint of irritation in his incredibly self-assured voice.
 "Your impertinence is astonishing, even if you are Dovahkiin."
 Ha, that was definitely irritation there.

 "Are you sure?
 Every single one of them?"
-The disbelief felt in her expression was inevitable and to-be-expected.
+The disbelief in her voice was inevitable and to-be-expected.
 In all honesty, there were a lot of books gathered in that one room.
+And those were only the ones she could see.

 "You are not worth the trouble of lying to.
 I could have you killed in the blink of an eye; it would be enough to will it to happen."
 He sneered, having found her lack of trust in his aptitudes insulting.
 "You would barely have enough time to scream."
 She wondered why he suddenly felt the need to bring up the fact that her life was still at his mercy.